-The Columbia VA Medical Center opened in 1932 at its current location.
+The Columbia VA Hospital opened in 1932 at its current location.
 Today, the Wm.
-Jennings Bryan Dorn VA Medical Center, along with seven community-based outpatient clinics in Anderson, Florence, Greenville, Orangeburg, Rock Hill, Spartanburg, and Sumter, make up the Columbia VA Healthcare System.
+Jennings Bryan Dorn VA Medical Center, along with seven community-based outpatient clinics in Anderson, Florence, Greenville, Orangeburg, Rock Hill, Spartanburg, and Sumter, make up the Columbia VA Health Care System.

 The Dorn VAMC has 204 skilled nursing beds, which includes acute medical, surgical, psychiatric, and long-term care.
 This is in addition to the primary care provided through the Red, White, Blue, and Freedom teams, as well as our women's health clinic.
 The Columbia VA HSC also provides outpatient care through seven community-based outpatient clinics (CBOC) located in the Upstate, Midlands and Pee Dee areas of South Carolina.
 All clinics with the exception of Rock Hill are VA employee staffed.
 The Rock Hill CBOC opened on July 2, 2012, and a new Greenville VA Outpatient Clinic opened in August 2013 and the Anderson clinic opened in January 2016.
 All clinics have a mental health component available.